 Introduction

 Microsoft built Windows PowerShell to work with Microsoft’s .NET Framework.
 You can think of PowerShell as a layer on top of .NET.
 When you use the Get-ChildItem to return file or folder details, the cmdlet invokes a .NET Class to do much of the heavy lifting involved.
-In Chapter 5, you can discover more about .NET.
+In Chapter 5, you learnmore about .NET.

 As Windows PowerShell evolved, each new version took advantage of improvements in newer versions of .NET to provide additional features.

-In 2014, Microsoft announced that they would release the .NET Framework to open source, to be known as .NET Core.
+In 2014, Microsoft announced that they would release the .NET Framework as open source, to be known as .NET Core.
 Microsoft also decided to freeze development of Windows PowerShell, in favor of open-sourcing Windows PowerShell.
 The first two initial versions were known as PowerShell Core.
 With the release of PowerShell 7.0, the team dropped the name ‘Core’ and announced that future versions are to be known as just PowerShell.

 Moving the Windows PowerShell source code into open source and moving to work on .NET Core was a massive engineering task.
 As the migration and porting work proceeded, it became clear that PowerShell on .NET Core would not be 100% compatible with Window PowerShell.
 The .NET Core team did not port every base class library, type, and method.
 Some features of the Full .NET are not available in .NET Core, which means that they are also not available in PowerShell 7.

 As an IT Professional, the critical question you should be asking is whether PowerShell 7 can run your specific workload.
 The answer, as ever, is ‘it depends’.
 It depends on what specific Windows PowerShell features and modules/commands on which you rely.
 And since there are many product teams involved, a fully coordinated solution is not straightforward.
+As this book shows, there is very little you were able to do in Windows PowerShell that you can not do in PowerShell 7.

-In terms of compatibility with Windows PowerShell, there are three sets of modules and the commands they contain:
+In terms of compatibility with Windows PowerShell, there are three sets of modules containing different commands to look at:

 Modules/commands shipped with Windows PowerShell and on which your scripts depend